Helping ensure you have a safe, successful, and healthy surgical procedure and recovery.

 Day of Surgery:

 Your arrival time will be one or two hours prior to your actual surgery time.
-This is because of necessary tasks, including registration, preparation, anesthesia, etc. Please note that surgery may be delayed or even canceled due to emergencies.
+This is because of necessary tasks, including registration, preparation, anesthesia, etc., that need to be completed prior to you going into surgery.
+Please note that surgery may be delayed if cases prior to you take longer than anticipated or emergencies occur.

 Food & Drink:

-We recommend eating a light dinner and drinking fluids the evening before your surgery.
-Please do not consume milk products or food after midnight of the evening prior to your surgery date-this includes gum and mints.
-If a clear liquid diet is specified, some suggestions include black coffee, tea, apple juice, or pulp-free orange juice.
-Please note that milk is not included in a clear liquid diet.
-Additionally, we recommend that you do not smoke or consume alcohol for at least 48 hours prior to surgery.
+We recommend eating a normal dinner and drinking extra fluids the evening before your surgery.
+Please do not consume any food or drink after midnight of the evening prior to your surgery date: This includes gum and mints.
+Additionally, we recommend that you do not smoke or chew tobacco after midnight the evening prior to surgery.

-Within six hours of your arrival time, you must not eat, drink, or smoke, including ice, gum or mints.
-This is extremely important.
+It is extremely important that you follow these instructions or specific ones given to you by the nursing personnel.
 If you have had anything to eat or drink, including water, without having been instructed to do so, your surgery may be delayed or cancelled.
-The Anesthesiologist or Nurse from the facility will provide you with instructions on which medications you are allowed to take immediately before your surgery.
+A nurse from the facility will provide you with instructions on which medications you are allowed to take immediately before your surgery.
 If instructed to take any medications, they should be consumed with only a sip of water.

 Presurgery Hygiene & Dress:

 - Nail polish, false fingernails, makeup, jewelry, and watches should not be worn the day of surgery.
-Possible exceptions should be specifically discussed with the preoperative nurse or anesthesiologist.
+Possible exceptions should be specifically discussed with the surgery center staff prior to your arrival.

 - Please wear comfortable, loose clothing, appropriate for the procedure being performed.
 Please bring walking shoes.
-You will need to undress and wear a gown during surgery.
+You will be asked to change into a gown upon arrival.

 - Do not bring any valuables with you.
-You may wear dentures and glasses to the facility; however, it is recommended that you bring the case to place them in during surgery.
+You may wear dentures, glasses and contacts to the facility; however, it is recommended that you bring a case to place them in during surgery.

-It is necessary to make arrangements for a responsible adult to drive you home, and ideally, to stay with you the first night following your surgery.
+It is necessary to make arrangements for a responsible adult to drive you home, and to stay with you the first 24 hours following your surgery.

 Medical Issues & Tests:

-If you are pregnant or suspect you are pregnant, please notify your physician and anesthesia personnel.
-A pregnancy test will be performed on all women of childbearing age prior to your surgery, as anesthesia and medications may be harmful to the developing fetus.
-If you experience any health changes between your last visit to your physician and the time of your procedures, please notify your physician immediately.
+If you are pregnant or suspect you are pregnant, please notify the surgery center staff.
+A pregnancy test will be performed on all women of childbearing age prior to surgery, as anesthesia and medications may be harmful to the developing fetus.
+If you experience any health changes after visiting with surgery center staff, please notify the surgery center immediately.
 Please report even minor changes, such as an elevated temperature, cold, or cough.

 What Will Happen at the Facility Prior to Surgery:

-At reception, you will be asked to complete the forms that apply to your stay with us, such as assignments of benefits, estimate of charges, resuscitate consent, and Medicare’s advance beneficiary notice, if applicable.
+At the reception desk or in pre-op, you will be asked to complete the forms that apply to your stay with us, such as consent to treatment, assignments of benefits, and Medicare’s advance beneficiary notice, if applicable.

-In the preoperative waiting area, a health care provider, such as the physician or a physician assistant, will have you read and sign a consent to surgery form acknowledging your understanding of the procedure and granting permission for your physician to perform the scheduled procedure or procedures.
+In the preoperative area, a health care provider will have you read and sign consent to surgery form acknowledging your understanding of the procedure and granting permission for your physician to perform the scheduled procedure or procedures.
 If the person having surgery is a minor, or is unable to sign forms, then a parent or legal guardian must sign the consent form.

 A parent or legal guardian must accompany any minor or impaired adult the day of surgery and remain at the surgery center throughout the patient’s stay.

-A nurse will obtain and/or verify a health history, including height, weight, temperature, pulse, and blood pressure.
+A nurse will verify a health history, including height, weight, temperature, pulse, and blood pressure.
 A pregnancy test will be performed on all women of childbearing age.
-An EKG will be performed for patients who have a cardiac history, and a blood glucose test will be performed for those patients with a history of diabetes.
+A blood glucose test will be performed for those patients with a history of diabetes.
 Once these have been completed, the nurse will assist in preparing you for your surgery.

 You will be asked to change into a surgical gown.
 Your clothes and personal belongings will be placed into a personal belongings bag.
-You may either have the bag placed into a patient locker, or you may give it to the person who has accompanied you.
+Once you have gone to surgery the bag will be placed into a patient locker.

 Postsurgery & Recovery